-Whenever I go out on a photo shoot I love to include as much color and as bold as possible.
-Color is more important to our worlds than we think and is often taken for granted.
+Whenever I go out on a photo shoot I love to include as much bold as possible.
+Color is more important to our world than we think and is often taken for granted.
 Although monochrome photos are great, there is more to color photography than we think.
 A few techniques mentioned in this article will add a dramatic dimension to your images.

 As with all photography you must always think before you shoot an image.
 Take the time to ponder the scene and work out what works in the composition.
-Look at what colors are available and where they are, how much color to include and how to use it.
-By applying a few simple techniques you images will be admired and result in great satisfaction for you.
+Look at what colors are available and where they are, how much color to include, and how to use it.
+By applying a few simple techniques your images will be admired and result in great satisfaction for you.

 This is a great technique for a bold photograph.
 By isolating a color or at the very least making it the dominating color you create images that are bold and dramatic.
-Key to this is finding objects or scenes that have just one color yet make an effective composition.
-Get in closer to the subjects isolating from their surroundings and making the color the focal point.
+The key to this is finding objects or scenes that have just one color yet make an effective composition.
+Get in closer to the subject and isolate it from its surroundings to make the color the focal point.

 2. Watch the light